IvanHornung/Pandemic-Simulator/README.md

 * Each infected Boid has its lifespan.
 If the lifespan falls to zero over time, the Boid's fate is decided using real-world COVID-19 statistical death rates.
 * If the fate decides death, the Boid undergoes <span style="color:rgb(154, 74, 178);">**death**</span>, else the Boid <span style="color:rgb(101,194,255);">**recovers**</span>.
 * An infected Boid has the chance to undergo <span style="color:rgb(134,0,0);">**diagnosis**</span>.
+* Can be artificial summoned by pressing the `F` key.

 ### **<span style="color:rgb(101,194,255);">Recovered</span>**
 <img src="https://i.imgur.com/phsxP8P.png" height="163" width="252"> <img src="https://media.giphy.com/media/L2O5XlBb68E4FEnbnc/giphy.gif" height="163" width="252">